wild-arch/Security_Assistant/README.md

 - A simple, responsive UI using Streamlit

 ### What I learned:
-- How to build RAG systems using LangChain and FAISS — without OpenAI
+- How to build RAG systems using LangChain and FAISS
-- Using free HuggingFace embeddings for semantic document search
+- Using HuggingFace embeddings for semantic document search
 - Structuring and querying local knowledge bases
 - Creating educational simulations of security attacks
 - Implementing local logging and dashboard-style query review